ziramehr/parstin/README.md

 They share the same letter in PPWS.

 ## Typing in Pārstin (Input Methods)
-Also, we need to develop or adapt a viable keyboard layout for composition on all platforms.

 **Linux (Ubuntu):** all the special characters in the Pārstin alphabet can be entered through the definition and use of the [Compose](https://help.ubuntu.com/stable/ubuntu-help/tips-specialchars.html.en) key.